wbcmedia/wbcmedia.github.io/draft.md

 # 21 - FOC Newsnight - Candice Announces Plans For Spa

 - Roxy and Candice appear through the curtain and sit down
-- They are both sporting ridiculous dame-brows?
+- They are both sporting ridiculous dame-brows

 - Newsnight theme

 **_Roxy Belmeadows_** : After plans were rejected for his exclusive golf course, and for a potential super-prison, Lord Gideon Naff has handed over responsibility for the future direction of Naff Hall to Lady Naff.
 She joins me in the studio now.